PedroArellanoV/PedroArellanoV/README.md

 Hello, my name is Pedro.
 I'm a self-taught Mobile Developer currently focusing on Android Native development with Kotlin.
-My skills include proficiency in Kotlin, Android Studio, MVVM, Clean Architecture, Coroutines, Room, and Dagger Hilt.
 I'm passionate about diving deep into mobile development and aspire to become a proficient Android and iOS developer.
-Continuously learning and evolving is my mantra as I work towards achieving my goals in the tech industry.

-- Kotlin level: **Junior** with ***Android Studio***.
-- Jetpack Compose and Android Views.
-- MVVM, Clean Architecture, Corrutines, Room and Dagger Hilt.
-- Git & GitHub.
+In this profile you will see all my personal proyects while I'm learning new skills and trying to implement them in real scensarios.

 [![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white&labelColor=101010)]()
 [![Kotlin](https://img.shields.io/badge/Kotlin-0095D5?style=for-the-badge&logo=kotlin&logoColor=white&labelColor=101010)]()